Metron-Project/metron/README.md

 # Metron

-A commmunity created comicbook database.
+A community created comic-book database.

 ## 🤔 <a href="motivation">Motivation</a>
-Currently the only comic book database the provides a REST API for users is <a href="https://comicvine.gamespot.com/">Comic Vine</a>.
+Currently, the only comic book database the provides a REST API for users is <a href="https://comicvine.gamespot.com/">Comic Vine</a>.
 Unfortunately, since it's a corporately-owned service, the community that uses it has no control over the amount of resources provided to maintain it or ensure it's continued accessibility.
 So, I started Metron as an alternative to Comic Vine and as an educational exercise.

 ## 🔊 <a href="community">Community</a>